Quick comparison

 In plain terms:

-• Choose self calibration when the goal is to keep shipping moving.
+• Choose self calibration to keep shipping moving.

-• Choose service when the goal is to keep the adjustment documented and separate.
+• Choose service when the adjustment needs separate documentation.

 Who should choose self calibration